stolostron/multicloud-operators-subscription/docs/gitrepo_subscription.md

   annotations:
     apps.open-cluster-management.io/git-path: stable/ibm-mongodb-dev
     apps.open-cluster-management.io/git-tag: v1.0
+    apps.open-cluster-management.io/git-clone-depth: 100
 ```

 Note: If both Git desired commit and tag annotations are specified, the tag will be ignored.

+The `git-clone-depth` annotation is optional and set to 20 by default which means the subscription controller retrieves the previous 20 commit history from the Git repository.
+If you specify much older `git-tag`, you need to specify `git-clone-depth` accordingly for the desired commit of the tag.

 ## Resource reconciliation rate settings